0xPolygon/polygon-docs/docs/zkEVM/get-started/quick-start.md

 ### Manually add network to wallet

-Connect your wallet to the Polygon zkEVM network of your choice by navigating to the add network setting and entering the network details as shown in the table:
+Connect your wallet to the Polygon zkEVM network of your choice by navigating to the add network settings and entering the network details as shown in the table:

 | Network | RPC URL | ChainID | Block explorer URL | Currency |
 | ------- | ------------------------------- | ---------------- | ---------------- | ----- |